hubin111/MTAT/README.md

-# BTRA
+# MTAT
-BTRA: Boosting Adversarial Defenses by Breaking Trade-offs between Robustness and Accuracy Code for the paper BTRA: Boosting Adversarial Defenses by Breaking Trade-offs between Robustness and Accuracy.
+MTAT: Mitigating the Trade-off in Adversarial Training via Sample Intervention Code for the paper MTAT: Mitigating the Trade-off in Adversarial Training via Sample Intervention.

 ## Environment settings and libraries we used in our experiments
 ### This project is tested under the following environment settings: